 Unlike most of the other plants in this list, croton does well with some direct sunlight, which will make for better leaf color.

 Keep croton’s soil moist but not soggy during the growing season.
-With proper care, this beauty can grow up to 6 feet tall with a 5 foot spread – so make sure you are ready to provide it with some room!
+With proper care, this beauty can grow up to six feet tall with a five-foot spread – so make sure you are ready to provide it with some room!

-The ‘Fire’ cultivar has long, thin leaves and the tropical hues that croton is known for.
-You’ll find a live plant of this variety in a 4-inch pot available for purchase at Burpee.
+The ‘Petra’ cultivar has wide leaves and the tropical hues that croton is known for.
+You’ll find live plants of this variety in six-inch or three-gallon pots available from Fast Growing Trees.

 A member of the primrose family, cyclamen (Cyclamen species) is another compact choice that’s ideal for smaller spaces.
 Cyclamen is loved for the beauty of both its foliage and its flowers.